ChuckTheCoder/CodeTorch-Project-Archive-v2/README.md

 # 🛠️ CodeTorch Archive Browser

 Welcome to the **CodeTorch Archive Browser**!
-This is a simple, lightweight web tool built to help you browse, inspect, and download project blueprints saved in the `[SpeedyChuck/codetorch-archive](https://huggingface.co/datasets/SpeedyChuck/codetorch-archive)` backup repository.
+This is a simple, lightweight web tool built to help you browse, inspect, and download archived CodeTorch projects.

 ---